singuerinc/OverlayApp/README.md

-# Overlay · About
+# Overlay

+## About

-Overlay is an application to overlay an image and use it as a guide.<br/>
+Is an application to overlay an image and use it as a guide.<br/>
 The most common scenario to use it is in web development.

 [Download](https://dl.dropboxusercontent.com/u/311265/overlay/build/latest/Overlay_0.0.4.air)